Welcome to N.I.N.A. - Nighttime Imaging 'N' Astronomy. If are reading this document, you have likely downloaded the software - congratulations!

-N.I.N.A is also a FOSS application that is licened and distributed under the provisions of the GNU GPLv3 license.
-Its maintenance, maturation, and further development is realized by a team of dedicated vollunteers from around the world.
+The N.I.N.A project is also a FOSS application that is licensed and distributed under the provisions of the Mozilla Public License Version 2.0 license.
+Its maintenance, maturation, and further development is realized by a team of dedicated volunteers from around the world.
 If you have an interest in helping the project or contributing to it, please join the project's Discord server (see below) and reading the contributor guidelines.

 About this Documentation#

 This document aims to describe the functionality of N.I.N.A. so you can utilize it to its full potential.
 It is divided into three main chapters:

 - A Quick Start Guide to quickly get started.

 - Detailed explanation of the various Tabs and their purposes.

 - Advanced Topics which covers everything you need to know to effectively run the software.

 Important notes will appear in boxes similar to this throughout the documentation.
 If you see one, do not skip over it!

 The N.I.N.A.'s Discord chat server is a great way to chat with the creator Stefan Berg the N.I.N.A. contributors and fellow users.
 Ask questions, share your photos, make suggestions, and help other users.
 To research past questions, bug reports, or file your own bug report or question, please use the Issue Tracker.

 Please note that images in this manual might not always reflect what you see as updates and additions to the manual may lag behind the code development process.